-David H. Olson, founder of Life Innovations and one of the creators of the Prepare/Enrich marriage enrichment tools, has surveyed 21,501 married couples in all 50 states to identify the top ten strengths of happy marriages.
+David H. Olson, founder of Life Innovations and co-creator of the Prepare/Enrich marriage enrichment tools, has surveyed 21,501 married couples in all 50 states to identify the top ten strengths of happy marriages.

 “In strong marriages, there is a balance between separateness and togetherness,” Olson said.
 “These couples make togetherness a top priority, ask each other for help, like doing things together, and spend most of their free time together.”

 Olson’s research identified some common factors in the relationship roles in strong marriages.
 “Both were equally willing to make adjustments in their roles as needed, both were satisfied with the division of housework, both work hard to have an equal relationship, and they make most decisions jointly,” he said.

 Partners in strong marriages have strong communication skills, Olson found.
 The happiest couples said they were satisfied with the way they communicate, find it easy to express their feelings, and find their partner to be a good listener.
 They note that their partner doesn’t use put-downs.

 Conflict resolution skills are crucial.
 In strong marriages, both partners say that their partner understands their positions, that they feel free to share their feelings and ideas, that they take disagreements seriously, and that they work cooperatively to resolve conflicts.

 On the other hand, some common stumbling blocks are when one person feels most responsible for the problem, when the partners go out of their way to avoid conflict, and when serious disputes erupt over minor issues.
 Olson says that relationships in which differences are never resolved can get into trouble.

 The top 10 problems in marriage identified in Olson’s research are interesting as well:

 - Problems sharing leadership